zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: That's the idea.
 I think it's fascinating.
 Where did you come down?

-**ZMD**: I'm feeling a little bit less doomy the past couple years, just because, I don't know if I linked you the play blog post that I wrote.
-I wrote a few posts, like in the form of a play of the two characters arguing about ...
+**ZMD**: I'm feeling a little bit less doomy the past couple years, just because, I don't know if I linked you [the play blog post that I wrote](https://www.lesswrong.com/posts/pYWA7hYJmXnuyby33/alignment-implications-of-llm-successes-a-debate-in-one-act).
+I wrote a [few](https://www.lesswrong.com/posts/8yCXeafJo67tYe5L4/and-all-the-shoggoths-merely-players) [posts](https://www.lesswrong.com/posts/sGEJi9wFT3Gdqg2nM/the-standard-analogy) in the form of a play of the two characters arguing about ...
 Again, as discussed previously, there's this theoretical idea of intelligence: optimal intelligence is going to have a utility function; if you don't get that exactly right, it kills everything.
 But large language models aren't like that.
-So if you train a neural net to—deep learning, you're basically finding like the simplest function with respect to the neural net prior that reproduces your training data.
+So if you train a neural net to—deep learning, you're basically finding the simplest function with respect to the neural net prior that reproduces your training data.
 If your training data is a bunch of humans doing cognitive tasks as expressed in language on the internet, that in itself is not dangerous for the same reason that humans in themselves doing cognitive tasks, the original humans that produce that training data are not themselves going to do this crazy paperclip-maximization thing.
 If you have that start—this is a reason not to be scared of large language models, and a reason to think—you know, beforehand you might think, you have this theoretical argument about utility maximizers, and you'd think about, well, how would you get the idea of justice or freedom or fairness into a computer?
 It's impossible.
 We're all doomed.
 And actually it, turns out that it kind of looks like you can get those ideas into the computer, which again, that doesn't mean humanity is out of the woods.
 There's still lots and lots of ways for things to go wrong because large language models themselves are not the kind of super AI that people are afraid of.
 And particularly in the OpenAI o1 and DeepSeek era, people have figured out how to apply reinforcement learning to language models, which brings back the fear of, as you do more and more reinforcement—so, LLMs seem pretty good, useful, and safe, but if you do more and more reinforcement learning on them, you're being dragged away from that known-good behavior.
 And eventually, you could have some system that is dangerous.

-**CM**: Philosophically, what do you think of, you know, the community's mission now?
+**CM**: Philosophically, what do you think of the community's mission now?
 Did it make sense?
 Because the whole thing was, Yudkowsky set out to create AI, right?
 And so the notion, the way I think about it is, the notion is, I don't create this, but I'm going to do it in a safe way.

 **ZMD**: It depends on where in his timeline you go.
 Because at first he was just, the singularity is the only thing that matters.
 If it's humanity versus the machines, I'm on the machines' side.
 And then around 2002ish, he changed his mind.
 He was like, Oh no, this could actually kill everyone.
 And that would actually be bad.